HTS Bioinf - Process for updates to production pipelines

 Types of testing

-CI testing : Some testing is done in an automated fashion using the Gitlab's CI (continuous integration) system.
+CI testing: Some testing is done in an automated fashion using Gitlab's CI (continuous integration) system.
 These tests are defined in the file .gitlab-ci.yml

-Manully running parts or the whole of the bioinformatics pipeline.
-This can be done either locally on the developers' personal machines or using any of the test servers (like tomato
+Manually running parts or the whole of the bioinformatics pipeline.
+This can be done either locally on the developers' personal machines or using any of the development servers.

 Pipeline runs on NSC and TSD.
-Complete analyses including mapping, variant calling and annotation can be run using either patient samples or non-sensitive test data (NA).
+Complete analyses including mapping, variant calling and annotation can be run using either patient samples or non-sensitive test data (commercial control samples).
 This is most easily done using the automation system (the executor program in the vcpipe

-repo) on either NSC or TSD.
+repo) set up on the staging environment on either NSC or TSD.
+The staging environment mimics the actual production environment.
 The relevant fastq/bam

 files and metadata files (.analysis